hsjoi0214/mushroom_stories/README.md

     * **title="Go to top":**  What appears to the user to click.
     * **Style.css:** styles are applied to id = back-to-top-button and a hover effect is added additionally.

-- **Result after the fix:**
+- **Result after the fix:** A "Back to Top" button now appears.

     ![](assets/media/afterFix.png)

-## Validation testing
+## Validation Testing

 Both the HTML and CSS are validated using the Validator links provided by Code Institute.

 ### HTML
-All the pages of the website are checked usign the HTML Checker.
+All the pages of the website are validated usign the HTML validator.

 - [W3C HTML Validator](https://validator.w3.org/nu/#textarea) Nu HTML Checker.

     ![](assets/media/htmlChecker.png)

 ### CSS
-The style.css is checked using the CSS validator.
+The style.css is validated using the CSS validator.

 - [W3C CSS Validator(Jigsaw)](https://jigsaw.w3.org/css-validator/#validate_by_input) CSS Validation Service.

     ![](assets/media/cssChecker.png)

-## Testing when deploying on GitHub pages
+## Testing When Deploying On GitHub Pages

-- **Expected behaviour:** All the pages of the website opens up without any distortion and all styles are effective.
+- **Expected Behaviour:** All the pages of the website opens up without any distortion and all styles are effective.

 - **Result:** None of the images coming from the media folder were loading.